UCL/rsd-cppcourse/appendices/03install_boost.md

 sudo apt-get install boost
 ```

-Check that your package manager is delivering at least version 1.53, if you have an earlier version, you will need to downlaod from source, following the windows instructions below.
+Check that your package manager is delivering at least version 1.53, if you have an earlier version, you will need to download from source, following the windows instructions below.

 ## Mac Users ##